ems236/EECS392Messaging/README.md

 ### Features

+## Overall Design
+Each app transfers JSON encoded data using the multipeer connectivity framework.
+Connection, disconnection, and data reception events are all handled by the NotificationCenter.

 ## Student App (Client app)
 This application is for students.
 They can connect to a teacher's host and take part in a multitude of interactions with the classroom.
 1. Session selection: A table of available classrooms is displayed for the student to choose from.
 On exiting the app or if the teacher disconnects, the student will be returned to this room.